 If you are visiting Niseko, Japan, there are some great rental options in the resort area.
 Rentals like Rhythm Snowsports have a big collection of equipment in store and will be able to help Intermediate / Advanced levels with the best possible setup.
 Powder riding seems to be very popular in Japan.
 Maybe you want to see what all the fuss is about?
 Why not rent a specialized powder board for the day?
 Renting equipment can really help you in your journey to the best possible setup.
 Our instructors will be able to point you in the right direction, so don’t hesitate to contact us at [email protected] to ask us any questions related to equipment!

-To avoid the rental store queues and make your holiday as hassle free as possible, book your gear online at Rhythm Snowsports before arriving into Japan.
-Use our Club discount code HSC2018 at the checkout to receive 5% off.
+To avoid the rental store queues and make your holiday as hassle free as possible, book your gear before arriving into Japan.
+Contact us for the latest Club discounts for equipement rental and booking assistance.